West 6th Avenue Speed Reduction Striping

 West 6th Avenue: Kohl Street to Daphne Street

-With this configuration, a bike lane will be installed uphill in the eastbound direction.
-Downhill, in the westbound direction, shared roadway markings are planned, indicating the safest place to ride for bicyclists.
+With this configuration, a bike lane would be installed uphill in the eastbound direction.
+Downhill, in the westbound direction, shared roadway markings would be planned, indicating the safest place to ride for bicyclists.

 View the full striping plans from Kohl Street to Daphne Street.